Kihumba/private-/Phase-C/Python for Web/Curriculum/7 - Django Templates/README.md

 **Skill Description**
 ----------
-Django is a web framework, and therefore uses templates as a convenient way to generate HTML dynamically.
+The Fellow will be able to make use of the Django Template language as a convenient way to generate HTML dynamically.
 A Django project can use one or several template engines.
-The Fellow with this skill has a mastery of the Django Template language, from configuration to syntax.

 **Output**
 ----------